Beamish Museum transport collection: Newcastle 114 (Sheffield 317)

 The tram's body was later rediscovered on an arable farm near Scunthorpe, and arrived at Beamish in 1987 via various other locations.
-The museum restored it to 1901 condition, using a suitably modified truck with GE 270 motors sourced from Oporto in 1989, and rebuilt BTH B18 controllers.
+The museum restored it to 1901 condition, using a suitably modified truck with GE 270 motors sourced from Porto in 1989, and rebuilt BTH B18 controllers.
 It entered museum service in May 1996.
 It received a mid-life overhaul in 2011.

 South Shields 196 (Oporto 196)

-South Shields 196 was built in 1935 at the Boavista Works of Oporto Tramways Company of Oporto (Porto), Portugal.
+South Shields 196 was built in 1935 at the Boavista Works of Oporto Tramways Company of Porto, Portugal.
 A small 4-wheel single decker, one of a batch of 77 similar examples, it was based on an American design dating from 1909.
 Mounted on a Brill 21E truck, it has two GE(USA) 270A 55 hp motors with licensee-built B54E controllers, and brakes using air-brake, emergency electric brake, and a handbrake operated by distinctive vertical hand-wheels to the right of the driver's position.
 After rebuild, it has seating arranged longitudinally for 28 passengers.

 Having been withdrawn due to a collision, it was brought to the UK by the museum in 1989, who intended to use it as a source of spare parts for other trams.
 As it was found to be in sound condition, capable of running on arrival, it was instead decided to repair the collision damage and restore it as a complete vehicle.
 Oporto 176 was instead acquired for their spare part needs.

 Intending to use it in the off season, the open platform ends were rebuilt to be enclosed, with folding doors on the UK loading side, and the original roof-mounted electrical resistances were replaced by new platform-mounted units, arranged to help to keep the car interior warm in winter.
 Original interior features were restored, although changes were made to the destination boxes.
 While the tram was repainted into the Beamish crimson and cream livery as used on No. 10, the intention of the restoration was to retain its original Portuguese styling as much as possible.
 It entered museum service in May 1992.
 In 2012 it received an overhaul and was repainted into a South Shields Corporation Tramways blue and yellow livery.
 At the end of 2016 it received a tyre and motor overhaul to prepare it for the busy Christmas season.